 Does iPage’s affordability make up for its performance?

 In this iPage review, you’ll learn everything you need to know about iPage web hosting services, including price, performance, features, support, useability, and more…

 Let’s start with an in-depth look at iPage’s different hosting plans.

 - iPage Hosting Plans

 iPage Hosting Plans

-iPage offers three types of hosting: shared hosting, virtual private server (VPS), and dedicated hosting.
+There are three types of hosting in the iPage offer: shared hosting, virtual private server (VPS), and dedicated hosting services.